vtex-apps/availability-notify/docs/README.md

 3. After, you will see the email template and its configuration.
 For example:
 ![template-back-in-stock](https://user-images.githubusercontent.com/67270558/131547198-a4eb3f0e-5a20-4e63-9f1f-d3bb312fa621.gif)

-To edit the email template's field, check the documentation on [How to create and edit transactional email templates](https://help.vtex.com/en/tracks/transactional-emails--6IkJwttMw5T84mlY9RifRP/335JZKUYgvYlGOJgvJYxRO), and you will notice the **JSON Data** field, which is responsible for adding variables that allow you to dynamically add data to the email.
-These variables are JSON properties, and you can see more details about them in [Get SKU and context](https://developers.vtex.com/vtex-rest-api/reference/catalog-api-sku#catalog-api-get-sku-context) and in [Including order variables in email template](https://help.vtex.com/en/tracks/transactional-emails--6IkJwttMw5T84mlY9RifRP/fLMUCPArCYB9vcTZEZ6bi).
+To edit the email template's field, check the documentation on [How to create and edit transactional email templates](https://help.vtex.com/en/docs/tracks/how-to-create-and-edit-transactional-email-templates), and you will notice the **JSON Data** field, which is responsible for adding variables that allow you to dynamically add data to the email.
+These variables are JSON properties, and you can see more details about them in [Get SKU and context](https://developers.vtex.com/vtex-rest-api/reference/catalog-api-sku#catalog-api-get-sku-context) and in [Including order variables in email template](https://help.vtex.com/docs/tracks/including-order-variables-in-email-template).
 :warning: JSON Data examples will only appear in templates when you complete the desired action in your store.
 If you have not transacted an order, recurrence, or any other action, the JSON data will appear blank.
 NOTE: The notification email is only triggered when on the `master` workspace.

 ## Searching and processing availability notify data

 This app uses [Master Data V2](https://developers.vtex.com/vtex-rest-api/reference/master-data-api-v2-overview), to search for stored data you should use Master Data API - v2 endpoints with the variables `data_entity_name` and `schema` with the value `notify`.

-If you want to run the services manually, you can use the two endpoints below:
+If you want to run the services manually, you can use the endpoints below:

 To process Unsent Requests: